-The College has modern educational technologies, and has shown evidence from staff and students about how useful these had been during the Covid19 challenges.
+The teaching staff is using all contemporary teaching methods and technology to deliver their courses.
+In fact, the College has modern educational technologies, and has shown evidence from staff and students about how useful these had been during the Covid19 challenges.